 The Exchange believes that an extension of the pilot would continue to promote uniformity regarding decisions to pause trading and continue to reduce the negative impacts of sudden, unanticipated price movements in Circuit Breaker Securities.
-The Exchange believes that the pilot is working well, that it has been infrequently invoked in a six-month period, and that the Exchange will be in a better position to determine the efficacy of providing any additional functionality or changes to the pilot by continuing to assess its operation in consultation with other exchange and national securities associations.
-Therefore, the Exchange requests an extension of the pilot through April 11, 2011.
+The Exchange believes that the pilot is working well, that it has been infrequently invoked during the past four months, and that the Exchange will be in a better position to determine the efficacy of providing any additional functionality or changes to the pilot by continuing to assess its operation in consultation with other exchange and national securities associations.
+Therefore, the Exchange requests an extension of the pilot through the earlier of August 11, 2011 or the date on which a limit up / limit down mechanism to address extraordinary market volatility, if adopted, applies.